Code-Institute-Org/html-css-project/sample-full-stack-capstone-readme.md

 ## Future Enhancements
 - Add a notification feature for upcoming events and deadlines.
-- Implement voice input for notice creation and navigation.
-- Extend multilingual support for non-English-speaking users.
+- Build multilingual support for non-English-speaking users.
-- Enhance analytics for tracking user engagement with notices.
+- Learn how to build or integrate analytics for tracking user engagement with notices.